DC Motors Kits, Power Supplies & Speed Issues

 This problem only sometimes occurs on LP12’s if the belt guide is not removed so first remove this as directed in the instructions.
 If this does not sort the problem proceed as follows:

 - Do you get the pops when the turntable is not actually running but the control box is plugged in with the switch in the “off” position i.e. vertical position?
 If pops continue this indicates that it is a control box or transformer problem.
 If there are no pops go to stage 2.

 - Next try switching on the control box to the 33 rpm the motor connected but the belt off the motor pulley.
 If the pops start now it suggests a motor problem.
 If there are no pops then it suggests a static problem within the deck caused by the belt and platter turning.

 - Check that all earths are present between deck to arm base and deck to ground (or try pre-amp).
 If all this is to no avail try earthing the metal portion of the motor body to the deck via a wire wedged in under the black heat shrink on the motor body.

 - Sometimes this problem occurs in humid environments due to a static build up on the record outer edge – the easy solution is to remove the platter felt mat and glue one end of a thin strip of silver cooking foil to the outer top of the metal platter – replace the felt mat and bend the foil round the outer edge of the felt mat such that when you place a record on the deck it will contact and lie on the aluminium strip.
 This device effectively earths the outer edge of the record.

-It is quite possibly a dry joint so if you want to investigate this yourself after you have phoned us.
-The best plan is initially is to re flow the solder first around the wire joints (if there are any) and see if that fixes the problem - next try the capacitors and resistors - leave the transistors till last as these are susceptible to heat input.
+A motor not working is quite possibly due to a dry joint.
+If you want to investigate this yourself, the best plan is initially is to re-flow the solder around the wire joints, if there are any, and see if that fixes the problem.
+Next try re-soldering capacitors and resistors.
+Leave the transistors until last as these are susceptible to heat damage from a soldering iron.